verrazzano/docs/content/en/docs/customize/opensearch.md

         }
 }
 ```
-With this, new indices will be created with 3 shards and 2 replicas for your applications.
+With this, new indices that match `verrazzano-application*` index pattern will be created with 3 shards and 2 replicas.